troglobit/smcroute/README.md

 stored in GIT.
 So if you checkout the sources from GitHub you first need to generated these files using `./autogen.sh`.

+For systemd integration you need to install `pkg-config`, which helps the SMCRoute build system figure out the systemd paths.

 Origin & References
 -------------------